 As long as you maintain the water temperatures, your aquarium fish should thrive in a pond.

-What fish can live with a goldfish in a pond?
+What kind can live with a goldfish?

 Goldfish is suitable for ponds and makes the best mates with the following two pond fish.